Maintain what you have built

 Data

-- Keep an eye on online marketing data and any custom analytics data that you may store in your database.
+- Keep an eye on online marketing data and any custom analytics data you store in your database.

-- Monitor all data, like visitors and their activities, page views, etc., as they can grow rapidly when traffic is high.
+- Monitor all data, such as visitor activity, page views, etc., as they can grow rapidly during high traffic.

 - Create automatic processes to delete inactive contacts.